-To anyone who gardens in the Lower 48, prepare to laugh at me.
+To most gardeners in the Lower 48, prepare to laugh at me.
 But all you Pacific Northwesterners will surely understand.

 This week, when I waltzed back home after a two-week road trip, my elder daughters presented me with the tomato crop - minus the six or eight they ate themselves - that they harvested while I was gone: